Charly-Hudson/linux-quest-v1/linux-Quest/linux-quest-2.md

 ## Quest 2: Part 1 The Setup

 First things first theres some environment setup you need to do.
-I.E the hints.
+I.E the hints and answers .

 Please run the following command: